 Alright, how are they planning to pull this off?

-The interior atrium, featuring a central reflecting pool, echoes the feeling that begins of the song.
+The interior atrium, featuring a central reflecting pool, echoes the feeling that begins the song.
 This quiet but dramatic entrance is intended to strip away the modern world as the story of the hotel unfolds.

 From there, fun and modern influences will bring out the sense of adventure that comes through later in the song.
 You’ll see a leather-wrapped reception desk, bi-folding steel windows, and a tequila bar made of reclaimed wood from a barn, concrete, sunset-colored tiles, and galvanized metal.